Bob Baker (actor): Film career

 He did not make any recordings.

-In a poll of 1939, Baker was rated tenth in a list of moneymaking Western stars.
+In a poll of 1939, Baker was one of the top money-making Western stars.
 However, he did not have the star quality of a performer like Gene Autry.

-In 1939 he was partnered with Johnny Mack Brown and Fuzzy Knight in a series of movies where Brown clearly emerged as the star.

-His career went downhill, and he began playing in secondary roles, then in bit parts.

 In the 1940s, Baker's work in films was limited to performing stunts in films that included Gung Ho (1943), Phantom Lady, (1944), and Ali Baba and the Forty Thieves (1944).

 Later years

 After leaving the movie industry Baker served again in the army in World War II.
 He then became a member of the police force of Flagstaff, Arizona.
-He once again served in the US Army during the Korean War.
 He later ran a dude ranch and became an expert in leather crafts.

 Death

-Baker had a series of heart attacks toward the end of his life and died of a stroke on August 29, 1975, in Prescott, Arizona.
-He was buried at the Clear Creek Cemetery in Camp Verde, Arizona.
+Baker had a series of heart attacks toward the end of his life and died of a stroke on August 29, 1975.